Eliminate Taxes Completely! What if there were no tax at all?

 Source: Institute for Policy Innovation, Washington, D.C.

-Almost everything you buy is taxed in some way, shape or form, from the milk you buy at the grocery store to the insurance policy your employer provides.
+Almost everything you buy is taxed in some way, shape or form, from the milk you buy at the grocery store to the insurance policy your employer provides to your cell phone service.
 But, because the tax is built into the price of the item most people never see it.
 According to the Institute for Policy Innovation Americans pay an additional $2,462 per person in hidden taxes per year.

 Examples of How Taxes are Hidden in the Price of Goods